vordimous/zilla-docs/src/reference/zilla.yaml/binding-amqp.md

 > `string`

-Link address
+Link address.

 #### when[].capabilities

 > `enum` [ "send_only", "receive_only", "send_and_receive" ]

 Send or receive, or both.\
-Defaults to `"send_and_receive"`
+Defaults to `"send_and_receive"`.

 ### routes[].exit\*

 > `string`

-Next binding when following this route
+Next binding when following this route.

 ```yaml
 exit: echo_server0